Sarsia

 Seed Round in 2011

-BerGenBio is a clinical-stage biopharmaceutical company that focuses on developing innovative therapies for aggressive cancers.
-Its leading drug candidate, bemcentinib, targets the receptor tyrosine kinase AXL and is currently undergoing clinical evaluation in a Phase 1b/2a study for first-line treatment of STK 11 mutated non-small cell lung cancer (NSCLC).
-Additionally, bemcentinib is in preclinical development for applications related to severe respiratory infections.
-The company's commitment lies in addressing significant unmet medical needs in oncology and beyond.
+BerGenBio is a clinical-stage biopharmaceutical company dedicated to developing innovative therapies for aggressive cancers.
+The company's lead drug candidate, bemcentinib, targets the receptor tyrosine kinase AXL and is currently undergoing clinical trials, including a Phase 1b/2a study for first-line treatment of STK 11 mutated non-small cell lung cancer (NSCLC).
+In addition to its oncology focus, bemcentinib is also being explored in preclinical development for severe respiratory infections.
+Through its research, BerGenBio aims to address significant unmet medical needs in oncology and other serious diseases.

 Isentio